 If you find the spin light flashing at end of the cycle and the laundry is still wet (hasn’t been spun), the explanation could just be that the washing machine’s out of balance protection system prevented it from spinning.
-This is particularly true for the following Hotpoint washing machine models WMA30, WMA31, WMA32 & WMA33, and could potentially apply to some other models.
+This is particularly true for the following Hotpoint washing machine models WMA30, WMA31, WMA32 & WMA33, and could potentially apply to other washing machines.

 Any decently designed machine should indicate to the user that this is what has happened instead of leaving them thinking the washer has broken down.
 Some do it better than others, check your instruction book to see what indicator your model uses for showing it couldn’t balance the load for a spin.
 Some may use a red light flashing but others may use a totally different method.